brbenji/news/README.md

-is very different from the original. in vanilla %hut `=joined` is meant for the host of the huts to know the list of everyone who wants updates for their huts. in the new state `=joined` is a list of ships in the squad that have used sss to surf a hut and it's msgs. this is important) because the gossip protocol requires a known list of potential neighbors for each available hut. ironically, I later added `=present` which is the jug that `=joined` was originally. but the purpose is for `=present` to be the list from which we construct our network, since it's possible that not every member of your squad is using %hut. this aspect of the app isn't implemented yet.
+is very different from the original. in vanilla %hut `=joined` is meant for the host of the huts to know the list of everyone who wants updates for their huts. in the new state `=joined` is a list of ships in the squad that have used sss to surf a hut and it's msgs. this is important because the gossip protocol requires a known list of potential neighbors for each available hut. ironically, I later added `=present` which is the jug that `=joined` was originally. but the purpose for `=present` is to be the list from which we construct our network, since it's possible that not every member of your squad is using %hut.

-here's an overview of the new state structure. squad members using %hut will surf the `[%huts host.squad name.squad ~]` path, which will be common among all members of the squad. lib/news will assign gossip neighbors based on their order in a list of all squad members. the ui will use the rock in the `[%huts *]` path to generate the hut options. when a squad members chooses to `%join` a given hut they will surf `[%msgs %that-hut ~]`. lib/news will use the list of `=joined` ships to assign neighbors for gossiping that hut's msgs.
+here's an overview of the new state structure. squad members using %hut will surf the `[%huts host.squad name.squad ~]` path, which will be common among all members of the squad. lib/news will first assign gossip neighbors based on their order in a list of all squad members (this requires getting a little lucky).
+Each member is listening for new subscribers and will update the list of `=present` ships.
+With every change in `=present` lib/news assigns new neighbors forming the actually network.

+the ui (when it's modified) will use the rock in the `[%huts ~.host %squad ~]` path to generate the hut options. when a squad member chooses to `%join` a given hut they will surf `[%msgs %that-hut ~]`. lib/news will use the list of `=joined` ships to assign neighbors for gossiping that hut's msgs. any change in `=joined` results in new neighbors being assigned.

 just as a quick note on the improvement on the original state structures. before, all the data for every hut was recorded in the state